 Camping is a great way to get away from it all and enjoy nature.
 Just be sure to follow the posted rules and regulations, and most importantly, have fun.

-Pack up your camping gear and head on over for a fun weekend away and cozy up to a campfire after swimming, or paddling.
+Pack up your camping gear, head on for a fun weekend away, and cozy up to a campfire after swimming or paddling.

 If you’re in the Orlando area and are looking for a great place to bike, Wekiwa Springs offers visitors the perfect spot.
 Whether you are just getting started or are a seasoned bicyclist, Wekiwa Springs State Park has plenty of trails and opportunities for cyclists at all levels.